 Who is eligible to apply?
 Student applicants must reside in the St. Vrain Valley School District attendance area or attend school within the boundaries of the school district and must be currently enrolled in 8th – 11th grades.
 Students may attend public, private or charter schools or be home schooled.
 Students must also expect to live in the St. Vrain Valley School District area following their summer travel.

-Student Responsibility Abroad: Students selected to participate in the Longmont Sister City exchange program serve as ambassadors and representatives of Longmont, Colorado and the United States.
+Student Responsibilities: Students selected to participate in the Longmont Sister City exchange program serve as ambassadors and representatives of Longmont, Colorado and the United States.
 While participating in the exchange, students must be respectful of their host families and must be willing to be helpful with the household and family duties and to assume the same responsibility as other members of the family.
 Students are expected to participate in all scheduled activities in their sister city.
 As an ambassador, students are expected to follow a dress code and violations of this are grounds to be sent home at the student's family expense.
 Departure to Mexico is around July 15 and return is around the 30th.
 Our Mexican guests visit around the 30th of July and stay until around the 9th of August.
 Travel dates for Wyoming and the local exchange are TBD.

-Cost: Travel costs to Japan are approximately $2,000, and $800 for Mexico per student and will be approximately $100 per student for the Arapahoe exchange.
+Cost: Travel costs $700 for Mexico per student and will be approximately $100 per student for the Arapahoe exchange.
 A program fee of $150 will be collected at the time of ambassador selection.
-Each ambassador will receive two organization shirts, 5 grocery gift cards, LSCA family membership and payment for all exchange activities (Water World, Rockies, horseback riding, etc.).
-This cost does not include an exchange t-shirt, passport fees, spending money or gifts.
+Each ambassador will receive organization shirts, and payment for all local exchange activities.
+This cost does not include any airfare, passport fees, spending money or gifts.
 Costs may fluctuate depending on currency exchange rates and airfare at the time of travel.
 Parents, with the help of Sister Cities Board members, will develop fundraising opportunities for ambassadors in spring and early summer so that each ambassador can earn some of his/her own money for travel.
 All funds raised through the Sister Cities fundraisers must be used for Sister City activities.
 There should be a direct relationship between effort expended and reward.
 A strict accounting system will be established to record participation in fundraising.
 Financial aid may be available, and if so, will be granted based on financial need.
 Financial aid must be used for travel expenses.
 Applications for financial aid will be available upon student selection.

-Responsibility of Parent(s)/Guardian(s) of Exchange Students: The Longmont Sister Cities Association expects the support of parents and guardians.
-Membership in the organization is required for the families of the students selected for the program, as well as participation in the organization’s activities, including home-hosting ambassadors from our Sister Cities.
+Responsibility of Parent(s)/Guardian(s) of Exchange Students: The Longmont Sister Cities Association expects the support of parents and guardians including participation in the organization’s activities, including home-hosting ambassadors from our Sister Cities.
 The foreign students generally arrive in the first week of August for a ten-day stay.
 Many activities are planned for the students during their stay in Longmont.
 It is expected that most of our home hosts will be the families of our ambassadors; however, if this is impossible for your family, we will request your assistance in finding an appropriate home stay family.
 Parents should be aware of the need to have their son/daughter available for all meetings and speaking engagements upon their return, as well as helping in the organization’s major fundraising activities.
 Obtaining a passport, as well as travel and health documents and/or insurance is the responsibility of the ambassador and his/her family prior to departure.
 Families planning summer vacations should consider taking them in late May or early June, and not in July when vital information is shared and final planning and preparation takes place during orientation meetings.
 During the Longmont exchange, parents are responsible for ensuring the well being of their guest.